J&J's Puerto Rico plants running, can't rule out shortages

-NEW YORK (Reuters) - Johnson & Johnson said all of its manufacturing sites on Puerto Rico are running again after Hurricane Maria hit the island last month, but it cannot rule out intermittent shortages of some of its drugs.
+NEW YORK, Oct 17 (Reuters) - Johnson & Johnson said all of its manufacturing sites on Puerto Rico are running again after Hurricane Maria hit the island last month, but it cannot rule out intermittent shortages of some of its drugs.

 The company did not specify which drugs might be at risk of shortages, but said that many of the drugs produced on the island had second production sites or backup supply elsewhere.